Michael Dummett (1925—2011)

 For this reason, Dummett accepts that some concession must be made to realism when it comes to dealing with statements about the past.
 He has made different suggestions about how much should be conceded: in his Gifford lectures, he argued that a proposition is true if and only if we are or were in a position to establish its truth, in the Dewey lectures that a proposition is true if and only if someone suitably placed would have been able to do so.
 The latter implies that statements concerning times before any human being existed have a determinate truth-value on the grounds that, if someone had existed then, they would have been able to confirm or deny such statements.
 (Dummett, 2006, vii-viii) These two lecture series offer quite different views about the nature of time.

 It should be noted that the philosophical motivation for making a concession to realism is the attempt to do justice to the manner in which statements about the past are justified.
 Dummett’s justificationist approach to semantics does not imply a dogmatic insistence on anti-realism.
-Rather, the he advocates a method for spelling out what it is to grasp truth-conditions by focusing on the way in which that grasp of truth-conditions is manifested.
-His central objection to truth-conditional semantics is that they presuppose that we know what it is for something to be true, and never explain what constitutes such knowledge.
+Rather, he advocates a method for spelling out what it is to grasp truth-conditions by focusing on the way in which that grasp of truth-conditions is manifested.
+His central objection to truth-conditional semantics is that their advocates presuppose that we know what it is for something to be true, yet they never explain what constitutes such knowledge.
 This he regards as an act of faith that stands in need of a rational foundation.
 (Dummett, 2006, 55) Whatever concessions the justificationist may make to the realist, this central principle is not compromised.

 In his Gifford Lectures, Dummett presents an argument for the existence of God that depends on his justificationist semantics.
 According to justificationist semantics, any account of the way the world is must be an account of the way the world is perceived by someone.
-We know that different animals perceive the world in different ways, and we aspire to break out of the limitations of merely human perception, and perceive the world as it is in itself – the single reality that underlies the very different perceptions that constitute the world of dogs and the world of humans.
+We know that different animals perceive the world in different ways, and we aspire to break out of the limitations of merely human perception, and perceive the world as it is in itself—the single reality that underlies the very different perceptions that constitute the world of dogs and the world of humans.

-By means of science, we have made some progress towards understanding the world as it is in itself – we can point to ways in which scientific descriptions of the world are improvements on the description based on our bare perceptions, so our aspiration to know the world as it is in itself cannot be dismissed as an incoherent longing.
-But insofar as this aspiration is coherent, “in itself” cannot mean “without reference to the perceptions of any being.”
+By means of science, we have made some progress towards understanding the world as it is in itself—we can point to ways in which scientific descriptions of the world are improvements on the description based on our bare perceptions, so our aspiration to know the world as it is in itself cannot be dismissed as an incoherent longing.
+But insofar as this aspiration is coherent, "in itself" cannot mean "without reference to the perceptions of any being."

 We might be led to suppose that perceptions had been successfully eliminated from our account of how the world is if we focus on abstract mathematical models used by scientists, but this is an error.
 Abstract mathematical models are a necessary part of science, but many such structures exist as models for mathematicians to study.
 We must be saying something further when we say of one such structure that it is not merely an object of mathematical study, but a true description of the way the world is.
 This ‘something further’ would include an explanation of how to apply the favored mathematical description, and that would mean matching the abstract mathematical description to perceptions.

-Dummett concludes that the single world that underlies the different perceptions of humans and other species can only be understood as being the world as apprehended by a being whose knowledge constitutes the way things are – in other words, the world as apprehended by God.
+Dummett concludes that the single world that underlies the different perceptions of humans and other species can only be understood as being the world as apprehended by a being whose knowledge constitutes the way things are—in other words, the world as apprehended by God.
 (Dummett, 2006, 103) Dummett thinks that this demonstrates that there exists a Creator who controls and sustains the universe, but he concedes that it is hard to reconcile Biblical statements about God’s goodness with the presence of evil in the world.
 (Dummett, 2006, 106)

 Dummett’s work against racism was not motivated by philosophy, but it did result in his publishing a work of moral and political philosophy in 2001.
 The book, On Immigration and Refugees is aimed at a wide audience.
-In the first half, Dummett defends argues for a set of general principles concerning rights of immigrants and refugees.
+In the first half, Dummett argues for a set of general principles concerning rights of immigrants and refugees.
 In the second half, he examines the recent history of the United Kingdom (with some discussion of other nations), analyzing the reasons why successive governments have failed to live up to the moral standards defended in the first part of the book.

 Dummett’s starting point is that everyone is under an obligation to behave justly in the sense of giving people what they are due, which includes the necessities for living a fully human life.
 He argues that political philosophy has usually focused on the duties that a state has to its citizens, overlooking the fact that a state also represents its citizens to the outside world.
 Forming a corporation of any kind does not remove normal human obligations, or grant any right to be selfish, so it is immoral to congratulate politicians for upholding the interests of their own citizens at the expense of giving others what is due to them.
 One basic human right is to be a "first-class citizen" of some state, that is, a citizen of a state whose values one shares and where one does not face unjust persecution.

 A few philosophers, notably Crispin Wright (Wright, 1983) and Neil Tennant (Tennant, 1987, 1997), have attempted to extend the project of providing anti-realist semantics for empirical language.
-More commonly, philosophers have reacted to Dummett’s work by attempting to demonstrate that his anti-realist arguments are not successful.
-Even if they are not, it may yet be that he has provided the correct account of what is at stake in metaphysical disputes concerning realism, and the correct framework for resolving disputes about fundamental logical laws.
+More commonly, philosophers have reacted to Dummett's work by attempting to demonstrate that his anti-realist arguments are not successful.
+Even if they are not, it may yet be that he has provided the correct account of what is at stake in metaphysical disputes concerning realism, and the correct account of the proper framework for resolving disputes about fundamental logical laws.
 Of course, not all philosophers who have considered the matter are agreed even upon that.
 How often do philosophers agree about anything?

 This lack of agreement may not be surprising, but one of Dummett's early ambitions was to show how philosophers could achieve agreement.
 His claim was that, once the contributions of Frege are fully appreciated, it would be possible to formulate a method for achieving generally agreed resolutions to problems concerning theories of meaning, and that such work should be viewed as providing the foundations for all future work in philosophy.